 The credit score needed to buy a house in 2018 varies.

 If you’re not planning on putting any money down or paying cash upfront, then you’ll be taking out a pretty substantial loan for your new home.
-To determine if you qualify for a loan, consider checking your credit score, as it’s one of the most important factors in determining mortgage lending decisions.
+To determine if you qualify for a loan, consider using a free credit score check, as credit score is one of the most important factors in determining mortgage lending decisions.
 In fact, just a half a point difference in credit scores can mean tens of thousands of dollars more over the term of your loan.

 Still confused?
 Let’s back up even more.